 Sessions will be held on October 22, 24 and 26.

 Registration is required: Molly Engelmann (email@example.com).
-Attendance to the seminar is free and registration is required.
+Attendance is free.
 Please specify date, name and affiliation.
 These sessions are not open to the general public.
-Students and faculty from all member institutions of the Interuniversity Consortium are welcome to participate.
+Students and faculty from all member institutions of the Inter-university Consortium as well as independent scholars are welcome to participate.